squid-cache/squid-cache.github.io/DeveloperResources.rst

 == Contributing (Testing) ==

-We are currently setting up a BuildFarm.
+We ru nconstant integratino testing with a BuildFarm.
 Additions to it are welcome.

-If you are looking to test the latest release of Squid for your own use you will need to grab yourself a copy of the sources from Bazaar, CVS, rsync, or one of the daily snapshot tarballs.
+If you are looking to test the latest release of Squid for your own use you will need to grab yourself a copy of the sources from Bazaar, rsync, or one of the daily snapshot tarballs.

 To test a specific project branch you will need to pull the branch code directly from bzr https://code.launchpad.net/squid

- {i} Note that repository checkouts for Squid-3 require the same build tool chains as developers.
+ {i} Note that repository checkouts for Squid require the same build tool chains as developers.
 The repository does not contain makefiles etc which are present in the snapshots and rsync.

 Joining the [[http://www.squid-cache.org/Support/mailing-lists.html#squid-dev|developer mailing list]] is useful if you want to get into a lot of testing or discussion with the developers.
 This is optional, anyone can post to that mailing list, and reports can also be made through bugzilla.
 For stable series testing Bugzilla reports are encouraged.

 === Getting the sources via Bazaar (bzr) ===